joshherkness/AR-Top/docker.md

 ## Docker Compose

 * We currently have a multi-container Docker application.
-So to easily start all our services we will use [Docker Compose](https://docs.docker.com/compose/overview/)
+So to easily start all of our services we will use [Docker Compose](https://docs.docker.com/compose/overview/)

 * To start Docker Compose run the following: